-If you’re looking into taking the next step in your video marketing journey, keep reading because this blog will get you up to speed on everything you need to know to dive into video marketing.
+Video can be a great asset to your marketing arsenal, but only if it's done right.
+That's why we've decided to go back to the basics and give you a refresher course on video marketing 101.
+If you're ready to take the next step in your video marketing journey, keep reading because this blog will get you up to speed on everything you need to know!

 The Importance of Video Marketing

 Video is the breakout content type today.
 Consumers seek it out, whether they are looking to be entertained, educated, inspired, and even convinced.
 Here are 5 fun facts that might help you get on board:

 1. Video is more engaging than other content types: With people spending an average of 19 hours a week watching online, it's no surprise that brands like Instagram have hopped on the bandwagon.
 In just a few seconds, you can deliver a powerful message that engages viewers and inspires them to take action.

 2. Video is the most efficient way to explain anything: People simply prefer watching videos than reading text, and this preference has been steadily increasing over time.
 They are even more likely to remember your message when watching (95%) than reading (10%).